nrthyrk/super-mario/README.md

    ```
    GDC.EXE
    ```
-- Use Ctrl+F12 and Ctrl+F11 to adjust CPU cycles to around 20000
+- Use Ctrl+F12 and Ctrl+F11 to adjust CPU cycles to around 20000;
-- Wait for around half a minute to load the game
+- Wait for around half a minute to load the game.
-- Enjoy!

 #### Developers
 - Yan Chen